ogchibi95/reboot-sdk/README.md

-# REBOOT SDK (CSS3 & JS FRAMEWORK)
+# REBOOT SDK (CSS3 & JS FRAMEWORK) [ENG]

-*- Reboot SDK is a minimal and responsive, CSS3 and JS framework for better UI experience. *
+*Reboot SDK is a minimal and responsive, CSS3 and JS framework for better UI experience.*

 ---